Chloé Lukasiak

-Chloé Elizabeth Lukasiak (born May 25, 2001) is an American actress, author, dancer, model and reality television personality.
-She gained recognition as a child for being an original cast member of Lifetime's reality television series Dance Moms during Season 1 through Season 4, where she quickly became a fan favorite.
-She later returned in the later half of season 7.
+Chloe Elizabeth Lukasiak (born May 25, 2001) is an American actress, dancer, author, and media personality.
+She earned recognition as a child, appearing on Lifetime's reality show Dance Moms (2011–2014, 2017) and becoming a fan favorite.
+After departing from the show, Lukasiak expanded her career into acting and writing, and built a social media gathering of 14 million followers across multiple platforms.

-Lukasiak has since transitioned from dancing to acting.
-Her film roles include Gwen Murphy in Center Stage: On Pointe (2016), Alexandra "Lexi" Smith in Loophole (2017), Savanah Stocker in A Cowgirl's Story (2017), Mallory in F.R.E.D.I (2018), Jasmine Joel in Next Level (2019), Ashley in Beautiful Scars (2020) and Devin Dupree in Camp Arrowhead (2020).
-Her social media presence includes over 14 million followers across multiple platforms, including Instagram where she has over 8 million followers.

 Early life

 Lukasiak was born on May 25, 2001, in Pittsburgh, Pennsylvania to Christina "Christi" (née Zook) and Marc Lukasiak.
 She has a younger sister, Clara.
 The family resides in Mars, Pennsylvania.
 She is of Polish, Scottish, German, and Italian descent.

 Lukasiak began dance classes at the Abby Lee Dance Company at age two.
 At first, she did "the basics" such as jazz and ballet.
 But as she got older she started to do more styles and has trained in everything except ballroom and Latin.
 From the ages of five to thirteen, Lukasiak competed throughout the United States as part of the Abby Lee Dance Company, winning numerous titles at the regional, state, and national levels.
 Lukasiak competed on Dance Moms in many dance genres: lyrical, contemporary, musical theatre, ballet, jazz, hip-hop, acro, Spanish, and Bollywood.